ReimaginedPixel/ReimaginedPixel/README.md

 ## Minecraft Server Developer & Game Designer

 I'm passionate about Minecraft server development, game design, and creating immersive experiences for players.
-Currently, I'm expanding my knowledge in advanced server plugins, Java development, and optimization techniques to make Minecraft servers more efficient and enjoyable.
+Currently, I'm expanding my knowledge in advanced server plugins, Java development, to make Minecraft servers more fun and enjoyable.

 ### 🔥 What I'm working on:
 - ⚙️ Developing advanced Minecraft server plugins.
 - 🖥️ Learning Java for better game mechanics and performance.
-- 🔄 Optimizing server performance for smoother gameplay.

 ### 🎯 Want to Learn:
 - ☕ Java